glider4/computepac/README.md

 ./test.sh
 ```

-Or, you can load the `computepac` package in PyCharm and simply type into the local terminal:
+Or, you can load the `computepac` package in PyCharm (or another IDE) and simply type into the local terminal:

 ```bash
 pytest
 ```

 All unit tests are located in the `tests` directory.
 One sample test was built for debugging purposes (`test_sample.py`).
-This unit test will always pass.
+This unit test will always pass if `pytest` is installed correctly.
 If it does not run, then something is wrong with pytest or your local setup (make sure you are in the right directory).
 The `tests` directory is set up to import all functions from `computepac` using an `__init__` file.

 ## TODO / Future Additions